KatouMegumii/RNote/README.md

 [ExtraNote1 Regular Expression](https://github.com/KatouMegumii/RNote/blob/master/RNoteExtra1%5BRegular%20Expression%5D.md)

 ---
-### **My words**
+### **My Words**
-Individually notes on learning R programing and written in Chinese.
+These are my individual notes on learning R programing and because of my poor english, they are written in Chinese, please contact me if I write anything wrong.
+It's perfect if you'd like help me to add contents and complete my notes.

-Based on R Programming track on [Datacamp](https://app.datacamp.com/learn/skill-tracks/r-programming), you can access more via the link.
+The notes are based on ***R Programming Track*** on [Datacamp](https://app.datacamp.com/learn/skill-tracks/r-programming), you can access more via the link.
+If you are my classmates of SRMS and have any questions in learning R, please share your questions with me, you problems may also be my problems, let's solve it!

-Add more materials from SOST70011 and reference from other tutorials.
+I also have summarized the knowledge of Lab Tutorials of ***SOST 70011 Introduction to Statistical Modelling***, and added more contents from other tutorials.
+The additional contents are based on my learning experience, you may not need to study at my pace, it's better for you to use these notes as wiki. ~~(later I will try to construst these notes to a wiki format, you can access more easily)~~

+---
 ### **Reference**
 [R语言教程](https://www.math.pku.edu.cn/teachers/lidf/docs/Rbook/html/_Rbook/index.html)
 [编程宝库：R语言教程](https://www.runoob.com/r/r-tutorial.html)